mbrukman/why-svelte/readme.md

 ### syntax and semantics

-The Svelte language's extensions to HTML, CSS, and JS are all designed in service to the development experience.
+The Svelte language’s extensions to HTML, CSS, and JS are designed to improve the development experience, and they clearly set the framework apart from its peers.
-Svelte initially received a lot of attention for its performance and small bundles, but since v3 the dev team has emphasized Svelte's DX advantages.
+Svelte initially received a lot of attention for its performance and small bundles, but since v3 the dev team has emphasized Svelte’s DX advantages.
 Here are some of the official examples, which hopefully speak for themselves:

 - [reactive assignments](https://svelte.dev/examples#reactive-assignments)